-Irwin Mitchell’s Public Law & Human Rights team were instructed by an Independent Mental Capacity Advocate ("IMCA") to act for L, who was aged 54 and had a diagnosis of Schizophrenia.
+Irwin Mitchell’s Public Law & Human Rights solicitors were instructed by an Independent Mental Capacity Advocate ("IMCA") to act for L, who was aged 54 and had a diagnosis of Schizophrenia.
 L was a patient in a psychiatric ward at her local hospital, having been originally admitted under section 3 of the Mental Health Act 1983.
 As a result her section was lifted, but she was not discharged to her home because it was felt that she would be at risk of exploitation by her son and daughter, who lived at L’s residence.
 In the past L had been physically, emotionally and financially abused by her son and daughter.

 L repeatedly expressed her desire to return home, and her IMCA spoke with the local authority social services department in an attempt to break the deadlock.
 The local authority considered making an application to the Court of Protection, but in the end declined to do so and so L’s IMCA sought legal advice from Irwin Mitchell on L’s behalf.